ActiveLearn Secondary: Purchase Terms and Conditions

 2. Access to the Services

-- 2. If you buy access on behalf of an Institution, you are responsible for administering password access by your End Users to the Services in accordance with our guidelines, including appropriate access being given to different types of End Users such as pupils and teachers.
-Whether you buy individual End User licences or a site licence with a size band, your purchase is for a maximum number of End Users only and you may not exceed that number.
-If you wish to increase this number, you may be able to purchase additional End User licences/subscriptions for some products (but not others).
+2. If you buy access on behalf of an Institution, you are responsible for administering password access by your End Users to the Services in accordance with our guidelines, including appropriate access being given to different types of End Users such as pupils and teachers.
+Whether you buy individual End User licences or a site licence with a size band, your purchase is for a maximum number of End Users on a per school basis only and you may not exceed that number.
+If you wish to increase this number, or to allow access by End Users in any other school, you may be able to purchase additional End User licences/subscriptions for some products (but not others).
 In any case, you may not allow access by additional End Users without purchasing additional licences/subscriptions where available.

 3. Your Use of the Services